wiremock/wiremock/docs-v2/_docs/record-playback.md

 By default generated stubs will be set to persistent, meaning that they will be saved to the file system (or other back-end if you've implemented your own `MappingsSource`) and will survive calls to reset mappings to default.

-Setting `persistent` to `false` means that stubs will not be saved and will be deleted on the next reset.
+Setting `persist` to `false` means that stubs will not be saved and will be deleted on the next reset.

 ### Repeats as scenarios